South Downs Way 5 : Amberley to Shoreham By Sea or Lancing walk

 25.0 km (15.5 mi) to Shoreham-by-Sea.
 Shorter options: 19.4 km (12.1 mi) to Upper Beeding (for a bus to Shoreham) or 22.3 km (13.9 mi) to Lancing Station

-Add an extra mile to any ending if you detour to Washington for the lunch pub.
+Add an extra kilometre (and a hill climb) to any ending if you detour to Washington for a safe road crossing and The Frankland Arms lunch pub.

 OS Explorer OL10 (Arundel) and OL11 (Brighton)

 This walk, which can be done in either direction, follows the South Downs Way (SDW).
-The route follows the crest of South Downs Ridge with good views in both directions, It passes Chanctonbury Ring, a ring of trees planted on the remains of an ancient Hill Fort.
-This spot has a beautiful 360° views, and is the recommended picnic spot.
+The route follows the crest of the South Downs Ridge with good views in both directions.
+It passes Chanctonbury Ring, a ring of trees planted on the remains of an ancient Hill Fort.
+This spot has beautiful 360° views and is the recommended picnic spot.

 Apart from the endings in Lancing or Shoreham, the route is very well way-marked.
 All the paths are wide, easy to walk on, and easy to follow.
-The route is almost entirely over an open, treeless, chalk ridge, which is very exposed in bad or windy weather.
+The route is almost entirely over an open, treeless, chalk ridge, which is very exposed in bad or windy weather though.

-At the half way point, there is a break in the ridge, where the route crosses a busy A Road.
-There is a longer 'via Washington alternative' which avoids this crossing, and passes a walker friendly pub.
+At the halfway point, there is a break in the ridge, where the route crosses the busy A24 dual carriageway.
+There is a wide grassy median, so you can cross in stages.
+There is a longer 'via Washington alternative' which avoids this crossing and passes a walker friendly pub.